A Guide to accommodation in Madrid: The Best Areas and hotels to Stay in Madrid for a city trip

-Best Places To Stay near Paseo del Prado:
+Best Places To Stay near Paseo del Prado

-Hotel Westin Palace***** (check out their Opera Brunch on Sundays !)
+Westin Palace Hotel ***** (check out their “Opera Brunch” on Sundays !)

 Even though Madrid is one of the liveliest and vibrant cities I visited in Europe, it also has more quiet areas which are perfect to unwind and relax.

 The Retiro neighborhood is located right next to Madrid’s most famous park, which you’ll catch a view of from some of the neighborhood hotels.